High Court Commercial Division

 23 October 2018

-Applicant not cheque-holder and raised bona fide triable issues; granted unconditional leave to defend in summary suit.
+Applicant (not drawer) raised bona fide triable issues; granted unconditional leave to defend a summary suit based on dishonoured cheques.

 23 October 2018